-Our approach to these problems is driven largely through simulation.
+We use a largerly computational approach or perspective to these problems.
 Simulation techniques in our toolbox include all forms of quantum Monte Carlo (PIMC, AFQMC, VMC,DMC), tensor networks (MERA,MPS,PEPS) and machine learning.
 Not only do we use known techniques, we regularly develop new algorithms broadening the horizon of what's possible.

 Quantum materials support a rich array of exotic phenomena such as superconductivity and heavy fermion behavior.
 We've recently been interested in frustrated magnets - insulating materials with magnetic spins living on lattices of triangles.